 Keep This List Handy!

-The next time date night rolls around, you’ll have a list of 15 movies sure to bring you and your boyfriend closer together.
+The next time date night rolls around, you’ll have a list of 15 movies sure to bring you and your significant other closer together.
 Save this list to avoid wasting time scrolling through channels looking for meaningful entertainment.